DejanGegic/FrostBite/docs/md/extended.md

 *For the graphic, refer to the image above.*

 After running FrostBite in the encryption mode, you should find a file named `encrypted.key` in each directory.
 This file contains the AES key that was used to encrypt the files in that directory.
 To get the AES key, you need to run the Admin program.
 The process is similar to the one used to generate the keys.
 First, put the `encrypted.key` in the folder keys together with the `private.key`.
-Then run the Admin program with the flag `--decrypt`.
-The command will look like this: `./Admin.exe --decrypt`.
+Then run the Admin program.
 Make sure that the `encrypted.key` and `private.key` are in `keys` directory located in the same directory as the Admin binary.
 The `decrypted.key` file will be generated in the `keys` directory.
 This file contains the symmetric AES key that was used to decrypt the files.

+    📂
+    ├── admin.exe
+    ├── keys
+    │   ├── private.key
+    │   └── encrypted.key

 #### Using the `decrypt.key`